salsify/ember-cli-dependency-lint/README.md

 ### Lint Tests

-For each addon dependency in your project, dependency-lint will generate a passing or failing test case (similar to other linting addons like `ember-cli-eslint`).
+For each addon dependency in your project, ember-cli-dependency-lint will generate a passing or failing test case (similar to other linting addons like `ember-cli-eslint`).
 If you only ever want to manually check your dependencies, you can set the `generateTests` flag to `false`.

 ```js
 // config/dependency-lint.js